Santa Barbara County Mask Mandate

 For advice on how to talk to youth about the virus,talking_to_your_kids_about_the_coronavirus.pdfcsts_fs_helping_homebound_children_during_infectious_disease_outbreak.pdf

-Isla Vista Youth Projects Family Resource Center is by appointment only supporting families in signing up for 805undocufund, Cal-Fresh, and the United Way benefits.
+Isla Vista Youth Projects Family Resource Center is available by appointment only to support families in signing up for 805undocufund, Cal-Fresh, and the United Way benefits.

-If you, or someone you know, is low-income, disabled or homeless with a pet, C.A.R.E.4Paws is a nonprofit working to increase their services to pet owners.
-Services include: pet food distribution, mobile veterinary services and assistance for victims of domestic violence.
-If you have any questions please contact them at email@example.com or 805-968-2273
+C.A.R.E.4Paws offerss pet food distribution, mobile veterinary services and assistance for victims of domestic violence.
+If you have any questions please contact firstname.lastname@example.org or 805-968-2273

 For more information about C.A.R.E.4Paws’ services: